-The United Arab Emirate is one of the very wonderful nations in the world, The most amazing things about this place is the level at which they are rapidly evolving into a 21st-century nation designed to compete with most third-world countries.
+The United Arab Emirates is one of the most stunning nations globally; the most fantastic thing about this place is the level at which they are rapidly evolving into a 21st-century nation designed to compete with most third-world countries.

-2. The UAE, which was officially established in 1971, and it was initially is a federation of seven emirates.
+2. The UAE was officially established in 1971 and was initially a federation of seven emirates.
 Abu Dhabi, the largest of the emirates, is the federal capital of the UAE.

-4. The UAE is a principal exporter of oil, it also has invested a lot in solar power, after it signed the Paris Climate Agreement.
+4. The UAE is a principal exporter of oil; it has invested a lot in solar power after signing the Paris Climate Agreement.

-The Abu Dhabi Water and Electricity Authority lately declared that it has obtained over $872 million in funding to create the world largest solar power plant.
+The Abu Dhabi Water and Electricity Authority lately declared that it had obtained over $872 million in funding to create the world’s largest solar power plant.

 5. Ferrari World Abu Dhabi Theme Park is the world’s biggest indoor theme park, and its Formula Rossa rollercoaster is the world’s fastest.

-6. Recently, an eight-million years old crocodile skull was found in Abu Dhabi’s Al Gharbia desert.
+6. Recently, an eight-million-year-old crocodile skull was found in Abu Dhabi’s Al Gharbia desert.